 - Kidney trauma

 Do not ignore the symptoms you’re experiencing after an accident.
-By getting proper evaluation and treatment immediately after a car crash, you prevent further damage or injuries to your body and organs weeks or months after the accident.
+By getting proper evaluation and treatment immediately after a Glendale car crash, you prevent further damage or injuries to your body and organs weeks or months after the accident.

-At our firm, every injured client will be in direct contact with a Glendale car accident injury lawyer.
+At our firm, every injured client will be in direct contact with a Glendale personal injury lawyer.
 Many large corporate law firms end up transferring you to a case manager – you never speak to an attorney directly and your case becomes part of the mill.

 At our firm, we do things different.
 We pay close attention to every individual case, from the inception and throughout the process of the claim / lawsuit.
 Our diligence and attention to detail result in consistent higher settlements, which adds up to a higher compensation for you, the client.

 Even though you may have a solid personal injury claim, the skill and the attentiveness of your attorney can also considerably impact how much compensation you will receive for your injuries.
 If your injury claim is negotiated by a case manager, assigned to your file at a firm, and not an attorney, your claim may end up settling for a lesser amount.
 This is because adjusters know who they’re dealing with and how aggressive the firm is when settling injury cases.
 Insurance adjuster also know who they can bully into accepting lower settlements.

 An attorney’s ability to negotiate a settlement is, in many ways, the most important skill a lawyer possesses.
 Lawyers who are effective negotiators know the importance of timing, preparation and strategy.
 That being said, our firm recognizes the importance of precision, timing and subsequent results, which is the foundation of Aratta Law Firm.
 At our firm, nothing happens by luck but by great preparation and good strategy.